ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 - [Long Bets Bet – How Durable Are URLs?](http://blog.longnow.org/02012/03/23/long-bets-bet-how-durable-are-urls/)

 One of the beautiful things about developing for the web is the ability to evolve our applications over time, immediately deploying updates to every user.
 With this ability, however, we often introduce states of fluctuation as we change server configurations, undergo content redesigns, and adapt to new technologies and frameworks.
-We should avoid arbitrarily changing URLs for our applications as much as possible.
-When significant changes to content require a URL change, we should always forward the previous URL to the new page.
+Despite this, we should avoid arbitrarily changing URLs for our applications as much as possible.
+If significant changes to content require a URL change, we should always forward the previous URL to the new page.

 When creating permanent URL’s the first step is to ensure that technology does not dictate the URL.
 Often sites display language filetypes at the end of a URL such as `.php` or `.asp`.
 This doesn’t accommodate for future iterations of an application that may be built upon a different technology stack.
 By remaining technology independent in URL design we take the first step towards more permanent URLs.